I think I’ve never heard so loud

 Figure 1: Argo ocean heat – 0 to1900m – 65S to 65N – (blue) – degrees C – versus cumulative monthly radiant imbalance – (orange) – W/m2

 What I find intriguing is the steady increase – with the annual cycles – in cumulative energy in less energy out.
-This is an apparent discrepancy between ocean heat and cumulative radiant imbalances early in the record that is a mystery.
-I’d suggest that there is a problem with the early Argo record – and that the planet has been warming – for multiple reasons – this century.
+This is an apparent discrepancy between ocean heat and cumulative radiant imbalances early in the record.
+CERES has a one off adjustment to based on average ocean heat increase to compensate for uncertainties in absolute values of energy in less energy out.
+I’d suggest that Argo is a more reliable source in this regard. .

 Power flux imbalances change from negative to positive on an annual basis.
 The average is 0.8W/m2 – consistent with rates of ocean warming.
 The trend over the period of record is negative.
 Such large swings in imbalances cannot be due to greenhouse gases.